-That’s why it’s important to start soliciting reviews from your happy customers: they just might turn out to be your best sales reps.
+That’s why it’s important to start asking for reviews from your happy customers: they just might turn out to be your best sales reps.
 Here are some tips to help you get started.

-Ask for it.
-You won’t get it if you don’t ask.
+Most times, you won’t get it if you don’t ask.
 Don’t be shy, but don’t be too aggressive, either.
 A good idea is to start with your existing customer base.
 You can make the request for a review by way of a simple and short E-mail, or through your business’ social networks on Facebook or Twitter.

 Have a review form.
 If your business has an actual physical location, it’s a good idea to prepare sheets of paper with a request for a review.
 You can hand these out after the transaction, or just before your customer is about to leave.
 If you ship out products or services to people, don’t forget to include your review forms.
 If the customers love what they receive, they just might drop in plenty of good words about your business.

 Look for places where customers are already writing reviews.
 You can find almost anything on the Internet.
 Just use Google Search.
 Even if you’re not selling anything online, your business still might have a number of existing reviews from customers.
-To make the job easier, sign up for a review tracking solution like Review Trackers to have all existing customer reviews collected in a single dashboard.
+To make the job easier, sign up for a review tracking solution like ReviewTrackers to have all existing customer reviews collected in a single dashboard.

-Motivate by providing incentives or rewards.
-No one still posting a review?
+Motivate them by providing incentives or rewards.
+Is no one still posting a review?
 Make it interesting and worthwhile for customers by providing them with incentives or rewards.
 A new review or blog comment, say, will give them a chance to win a special discount or a cash prize.
 Not only does this make your reputation management efforts a lot more effective; it makes it a lot more fun and interactive, too.